 There are some limitations when choosing a registered agent in Oregon.
 The person should be an Oregon inhabitant who would be able to perform your business tasks from within the state.

-You may also nominate yourself for the official documentation, but we personally recommend to go for ZenBusiness.
-Besides offering a free first year of their registered agent services, the company will form your Oregon LLC only for $49 plus state filing fee.
+You may also nominate yourself for the official documentation, but we personally recommend going for ZenBusiness.
+Besides offering a free first year of their registered agent services, the company will form your Oregon LLC only for $49 plus the state filing fee.

 #3 File an Articles of Organization